-Power Up is a media education project for children and young refugees living in the residential facilities of the Rummelsberg Diaconia.
-Over the course of about six months, I conducted a multitude of media pedagogical workshops on location with the children and their caregivers.
-The project was financed by donations from Aktion Mensch and aims to provide young people a healthy and differentiated approach to digital media.
+Power Up is a media education project for children and young refugees living in the residential facilities of Rummelsberg Diaconia.
+Over the course of about six months, I conducted numerous media pedagogical workshops on-site with the children and their caregivers.
+The project was funded by donations from Aktion Mensch and aims to provide young people a healthy and differentiated approach to digital media.

-The workshops were held on a bi-weekly basis, and covered a broad range of topics.
-As the word workshop implies, I definitely wanted to convey the knowledge in a playful and interactive way.
-Solely for this purpose we decided to purchase a set of iPads for all participants.
-This allowed me to think beyond traditional classroom teaching and opened up a new way of sparking an intrinsic motivation to learn!
-Here is an excerpt of the topics that we covered:
+The workshops were held bi-weekly and covered a wide range of topics.
+As the word "workshop" implies, I definitely wanted to convey knowledge in a playful and interactive way.
+For this purpose, we decided to purchase a set of iPads for all participants.
+This allowed me to think beyond traditional classroom teaching and opened up a new way to spark intrinsic motivation for learning!
+Here is an excerpt of the topics we covered:

 - Dream job YouTuber

 - Fraud and scam in mobile games

 - How to create your own video game

 - Copyright and right to one's own image